Advice for Americans Buying Real Estate in France

 Can Americans use their Driver’s License in France?

 American drivers can use a valid US license to drive in France for a short stay of less than a year, such as for tourism purposes.
 It is necessary to have your American license with an official French notarised translation or an International Driver’s Permit (IDP) for it to be recognised.
-Read our articles about driving in France and visit the website of the French embassy in the US to learn about International licence for long-term residents.
+Read our articles about driving in France and visit the website of your local French embassy to learn about International licence for long-term residents.

 French Immobiliers vs US Realtors